plumvillage/newsletter/src/2024/en/articles/br-duc-niem--plum-village-and-the-art-of-saving-the-planet.md

 author: Brother Chân Trời Đức Niệm
 ---

 <p class="editors-preface">The first of its kind in extent and content hosted by Plum Village, the 7-week online course “Zen and the Art of Saving the Planet” (ZASP) was curated in 2022 and later launched publicly in October 2023.
-Brother Troi Duc Niem was one of the monastics who participated in the course along with approximately 1,600 lay participants from nearly 50 countries on six continents.</p>
+Br.
+Troi Duc Niem was one of the monastics who participated in the course along with approximately 1,600 lay participants from nearly 50 countries on six continents.</p>

 I remember one moment during my first summer retreat in Plum Village in 2013 very clearly: Thay shared in a Q&A session that ‘Maybe in 100 years there will be no more humans on this planet if we continue to live like we do now.’
 I was deeply impressed – not only by the clarity with which he described this reality, but especially by the way he said it.
 Thay radiated such peace, lightness and calmness when he spoke out this heavy truth, it had a deep and lasting impact on me.
 In my heart, an aspiration was born in that moment: I also want to cultivate and embody such peace and equanimity so that I can remain peaceful and compassionate even when the world seems to fall apart around me.